-The McBSP is fully static and operates at arbitrarily low clock frequencies.
-The maximum McBSP multichannel operating frequency on the 5410A is 9 MBps.
-Nonmultichannel operation is limited to 38 MBps.
+The McBSP is fully static and operates at arbitrary low clock frequencies.
+For maximum operating frequency, see Section 5.5.10.

-3.5 Hardware Timer
+3.9 Hardware Timer

-The 5410A device features a 16-bit timing circuit with a 4-bit prescaler.
-The timer counter is decremented by one every CPU clock cycle.
+The device features a 16-bit timing circuit with a 4-bit prescaler.
+The timer counter is decremented by one every CLKOUT cycle.
 Each time the counter decrements to 0, a timer interrupt is generated.
 The timer can be stopped, restarted, reset, or disabled by specific status bits.

-3.6 Clock Generator
+3.10 Clock Generator

-The clock generator provides clocks to the 5410A device, and consists of a phase-locked loop (PLL) circuit.
+The clock generator provides clocks to the device, and consists of a phase-locked loop (PLL) circuit.
 The clock generator requires a reference clock input, which can be provided from an external clock source.
-The reference clock input is then divided by two (DIV mode) to generate clocks for the 5410A device, or the PLL circuit can be used (PLL mode) to generate the device clock by multiplying the reference clock frequency by a scale factor, allowing use of a clock source with a lower frequency than that of the CPU.
+The reference clock input is then divided by two (DIV mode) to generate clocks for the device, or the PLL circuit can be used (PLL mode) to generate the device clock by multiplying the reference clock frequency by a scale factor, allowing use of a clock source with a lower frequency than that of the CPU.
 The PLL is an adaptive circuit that, once synchronized, locks onto and tracks an input clock signal.

 When the PLL is initially started, it enters a transitional mode during which the PLL acquires lock with the input signal.
 Once the PLL is locked, it continues to track and maintain synchronization with the input signal.
-Then, other internal clock circuitry allows the synthesis of new clock frequencies for use as master clock for the 5410A device.
+Then, other internal clock circuitry allows the synthesis of new clock frequencies for use as master clock for the device.